ffp-project/.github/profile/README.md

 ## Repositories

-Our projects will be made public on December 1st, 2024.
+Our initial projects will be made public on December 1st, 2024.
 Stay tuned as we reveal multiple repositories showcasing the FFP philosophy in action!

 ## Get Involved